 Massachusetts is home to two markets: SREC I and SREC II.
 The SREC I program was created in January 2010, and all solar energy systems interconnected before April 2014 are eligible for this program.
-Systems interconnected in April 2014 or later are in the SREC II program until it is expected to close in mid-2018.
+Systems approved to interconnect between April 2014 and November 26th, 2018 are eligible for the SREC II program.

-After the SREC program closes in 2018, the subsequent solar incentive program, Solar Massachusetts Renewable Target (SMART), will open.
-This will not have an SREC component.
-Details on this transition depend on whether a project is over 25kW or under 25kW.
-For more information on SREC factors and the phase out of the SREC program in Massachusetts, please read our blog post.
+Both the SREC I and II programs are now closed.
+The current solar incentive program, Solar Massachusetts Renewable Target (SMART), is currently accepting applications.
+The SMART program does not have an SREC component.
+For more information on the phase-out of the SREC program in Massachusetts, please read DOER’s transition announcement.

 We offer Annuity, Combo, Upfront, and Brokerage contracts in the Bay State.
 Learn more about our contract options.

 Solar installers interested in receiving up-to-date monthly pricing can subscribe to our Sol Circuit newsletter by visiting our contact us page.

 |January 2020 SREC I Contract Options (interconnected before 04/2014)|

 |Sol Annuity 3||3-year fixed rate||$285/SREC|

 |Sol Annuity 5||5-year fixed rate||$275/SREC|

 |Sol Brokerage||Market rate (commission fee greater of $5 or 5%)||Current price: $385/SREC|

 |January 2020 SREC II Contract Options (interconnected in or after 04/2014)|